 - Rolling Pin

 - Cookie Cutters: As I mention above, you need 2 cookie cutter sizes– 1 large for the cookie’s shape and 1 for the center cut-out.
 I recommend a 3.5 or 4 inch cookie cutter for the cookie, then a 1.5 inch cookie cutter for the center.
 If you don’t have a tiny cookie cutter for the center, don’t worry about it.
 You can cut out a circle or any other shape using a sharp knife.
 If you want to purchase a large and mini cookie cutter set, though, I recommend this snowflake cookie cutter set (used in the photos and video) and this star set (used in the photos, great for kids).
 Or use a 3.5-4 inch circle cookie cutter and any shape mini cookie cutter.
-This is a fun mini Christmas cookie cutter set.
+Here is a mini Christmas cookie cutter set.
 Or how fun would these be with hearts for Valentine’s Day cookies?!

 - Plastic/Paper Bags: The best way to crush the hard candies is to place them in a plastic bag and crush them with a rolling pin, which is a convenient tool because you need one for the dough.
 A meat mallet works too!
 Don’t crush the candies into a fine powder– we don’t want it to caramelize and burn.
 Instead, crush them into fine pebble-sized bits.
 The crushed candies will pierce the bag no matter how careful you are.
 Some candy dust will escape, so just know that this step is messy.
 If you don’t want to use plastic, use a paper bag or paper plate.